kevinbird61/stochastic-calculus-and-probability-model/example3.31/README.md

 ## Comparison/Time Complexity

 > This part will need to install the chrome extension: [**`Github with MathJax`**](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima/related), then can see the correct mathematic formula

+### Formula

 * We can now see the mathematic model between 2 example (e.g. `2.5` & `3.31`)